Public transport drivers

 A one-stop-shop for taxis and passenger vehicles, located at 71 Richmond Road, Mile End, provides streamlined services to the taxi, hire car and bus industries.
 The centre assesses driver accreditation applications and can assist applicants.

 Driver accreditation and screening

-For information about driver accreditation and screening for passenger transport drivers, please click on the following link: Screening for passenger transport drivers.
+For information about driver accreditation and screening for passenger transport drivers, please click on the following link: Accreditation for passenger transport drivers.

-Alternatively, telephone the ALC on Ph: (08) 7109 8117 for more information about requirements for the relevant background screening of public transport drivers.
+Alternatively, telephone the ALC on Tel: (08) 7109 8117 for more information about requirements for the relevant background screening of public transport drivers.